iterative/dvc.org/public/static/docs/api-reference/open.md

 Notice that we use a [SAX](http://www.saxproject.org/) XML parser here because `dvc.api.open()` is able to stream the data download.
 (The `mySAXHandler` object should handle the event-driven parsing of the document in this case.)
-This increases the performance of the code, since very little memory is needed, and is typically faster than loading the whole data into memory.
+This increases the performance of the code (minimizing memory usage), and is typically faster than loading the whole data into memory.

 > If you just needed to load the complete file contents into memory, you can use
 > `dvc.api.read()` instead: